Showcase – Homes NSW MMC Program

 Experience the Future of Housing

-Homes NSW, in collaboration with Building 4.0 CRC, presented the future of social housing at the Modern Methods of Construction (MMC) Showcase event in Mascot, NSW on Friday 19 September 2025.
+Homes NSW, in collaboration with Building 4.0 CRC, presented the future of social housing at the Modern Methods of Construction (MMC) Showcase in Mascot, NSW.
 Visitors saw firsthand how our innovative ‘Kit-of-Parts’ system is transforming housing delivery.

-The event was an opportunity for visitors to:
+The Showcase was an opportunity for visitors to:

 - See a fully built, two-bedroom demonstration apartment